 There are at least 100 different varieties of Moar Kuzhambu in Tamil Nadu.
 It varies from region to region.

 - You can find Moar Kuzhambus recipes here.

 What about Kootu?

 Kootu is any vegetable cooked to a stew-like consistency with Mung Dal or Toor Dal, and blended with freshly ground mild spices.
 The amount of vegetables are more than in Kuzhambu or Sambar, up to a 1:1 ratio with the dal.
 The Kootu is also much thicker than Sambar, Kuzhambu or Rasam.
-Like Poricha Kuzhambu, Kootu often contains coconut (In fact, some places don’t distinguish between Kootu and Poricha Kuzhambu but there are small differences).
+Like Poricha Kuzhambu, Kootu often contains coconut (in fact, some places don’t distinguish between Kootu and Poricha Kuzhambu but there are small differences).
 Cumin is considered its defining spice.
 Sometimes pepper is used, but fenugreek is rarely used.

-Most kootus are spiced with a coconut, jeera and red or green chillies in a paste – sometimes spices are kept to a minimum and just a coconut paste is used.
+Most kootus are spiced with a coconut, cumin and red or green chillies in a paste – sometimes spices are kept to a minimum and just a coconut paste is used.
 Many say that traditionally it does not have a souring ingredient, but since at least the 1950’s, probably before that, lemon juice or tamarind can be included.
 The dal used is normally mung dal.